-- i.
+i.
 The Rural Health Network Development Planning Program requires the establishment of a network.
-The networks must be composed of at least three separately owned health care providers that may be nonprofit or for-profit entities.
-The applicant organization along with each network member who will be receiving any of the grant funds must have separate and different Employer Identification Numbers (EIN).
-The applicant organization must have an active SAM registration. - a.
+The networks must be composed of at least three separately owned health care providers that may be nonprofit or forprofit entities.
+The applicant organization along with each network member who will be receiving any of the award funds must have separate and different Employer Identification Numbers (EIN).
+The applicant organization must have an active System for Award Management (SAM) registration.

+- a.
 A rural health network is defined as an organizational arrangement among, at minimum, three separately owned organizations that come together to develop strategies for improving health services delivery systems in a community.
 For example, a critical access hospital, a community health center, and a public health department may collaborate to form a network around a shared purpose.
 Networks may include a wide range of community partners providing health care including social service agencies, faith-based organizations, mental health agencies, charitable organizations, educational institutions, employers, local government agencies or other entities with an interest in a community's health care system.
-Strong partnerships at the community level with organizations such as those mentioned above, are essential to the overall success of improving population health through alignment of goals and resources. - ii.
-Faith-based and community-based organizations are eligible to apply for these funds.
-For-profit or urban based organizations are not eligible to be the applicant organization but can participate in the network and all services must be provided in a non-metropolitan county or rural census tract.

-- iii.
-The network can be a horizontal network (composed of the same type of organization, i.e., hospitals or clinics), or a vertical network (composed of different types of organizations, i.e., a critical access hospital and a rural health clinic and a community health center).
+Strong partnerships at the community level with organizations such as those mentioned above are essential to the overall success of improving population health through alignment of goals and resources. - ii.
+Faith-based and community-based organizations are eligible to apply for these funds, if they meet the rural eligibility.
+For-profit or urban-based organizations are not eligible to be the lead applicant organization but can participate in the network and all services must be provided in a non-metropolitan county or rural census tract. - iii.
+The network can be a horizontal network (a network composed of the same type of health care provider or organization, i.e., all hospitals or all community health centers as one network), or a vertical network (a network composed of a variety of health care provider or organization types, i.e., a hospital, rural health clinic, and public health department. ).
 While the network members may be for-profit or nonprofit and may be in a rural or urban area, the applicant organization must be located in a non-metropolitan county or in a rural census tract of a metropolitan county, and all services must be provided in a non-metropolitan county or rural census tract.
 The roles and responsibilities of each member organization must be clearly defined and each must contribute significantly to the goals of the network.
 Multiple health care providers owned by the same overarching entity or health system are not considered a separate entity. - iv.
 Existing networks that seek to expand services or expand their service area are not eligible to apply.
 Additionally, previous Network Planning award recipients who propose a continuation of an awarded project are not eligible to apply.
 Existing networks that are proposing to collaborate with at least two outside organizations that they have not worked with before under a formal relationship are eligible to apply.